 Portable Panic Buttons

 Wireless panic buttons work in the immediate vicinity of an alarm.
 However, some customers want the capability to call for help from anywhere on their property, or even beyond.
 We offer keyfob remotes (pictured) with which you can arm and disarm your security system from your home or yard.
 Additionally, holding down the “arm” and “disarm” buttons activates your home alarm.
 As a response, the central station will also call the police department for immediate dispatch.

 Our interactive cellular dialers powered by Alarm.com also provide a unique panic device option.
 Interactive cellular monitoring allows you to control your alarm remotely with your cell phone.
 This also includes the option to activate a panic response remotely.
 You have options for both audible and silent alarm responses.
 Additionally, you can choose between a response from the police department, fire department, or an ambulance.
 The variety of options contained in this feature make it a great way to efficiently add life safety to your alarm monitoring.

 Creating a Complete Life Safety Plan for Your Home

 We hope this post has given you some ideas for adding life safety to your home alarm system.
-We urge our customers to look beyond burglary protection to personal protection while helping them design their security systems.
+We urge our customers to look beyond burglary equipment to personal safety while helping them design their security systems.
 Perhaps you have a home alarm and now have some ideas for potential equipment additions.
 Or maybe you do not have a system yet, but want to ensure that when you do install an alarm, you add as much security as possible.
 Either way, we encourage you to contact us with any questions you may have.
 We offer free home site surveys to both assess existing systems and to design new alarms.
 Together, we can help you create a home security system that not only helps ward off burglars, but also offers you and your loved ones as much life safety as possible.